-Let’s breakdown the specific provisions of the tax reform law so that you can determine how the changes will impact your life in Costa Rica.
+Let’s breakdown the specific provisions of the tax reform in Costa Rica so that you can determine how the changes will impact your life.

 The Value Added Tax (V.A.T.)

-In Costa Rica we have a sales tax of 13% that only applies to a limited amount of products.
+There is a 13% sales tax that only applies to a limited amount of products.
 The goal of the tax reform law is to change the sales tax into a Value Added Tax (VAT) that will be broader in scope by covering products and services.
 The following tax rates will apply:

 The V.A.T. would also apply to all service providers such as doctors, architects, engineers, lawyers, dentists, accountants etc.